Last updated on July 5th, 2022 at 12:46 pm

 She has noisy, crowded city streets, horns honking, bikes and cars and auto-rickshaws jostling for position, and rural streets where yoked oxen walk silently, dragging carts of hay behind them.

 Cars next to cows, in a land where for most the cow is too sacred to eat.
-There are icons on every dashboard of Lord Ganesha, Hanuman, Krishna.
-In India the sacred is everywhere, part of the everyday.
+There are icons on every dashboard of Lord Ganesha, Hanuman, and Krishna.
+In India, the sacred is everywhere, part of the everyday.

 Palaces next to shacks.
-IT innovations and sacred pujas, centuries old.
+IT innovations and sacred pujas, are centuries old.
 Gurus and servants.

 India has it all . . .